 Backbone will continue to follow EidoSearch’s sales efforts and successes in print and online over the year, as we follow the winners of our Alpha Exchange Innovation Campaign.

-Lawrence Cummer is a freelance writer with over 15 years of experience writing for periodicals, business and communications agencies.
+Lawrence Cummer is a freelance writer with nearly 20 years of experience writing for periodicals, business and communications agencies.
 He is former senior writer and editor of the technology trade publications Network World Canada and Communications & Networking Journal, respectively.
 As well, he has been a senior contributor to a variety of publications.

 A frequent writer for Backbone Magazine, Lawrence currently covers a range of topics, including general business, information technology, telecommunications, physical security, occupational safety, and home construction and general contracting.
 Lawrence can be reached at email@example.com.